Homework Policy

 Python

-You are allowed to and expected to use Python to solve many homework problems.
+You are allowed and expected to use Python to solve many homework problems.

 Rounding and Precision

-Do not round any intermediate calculations.
-More generally, unless explicitly asked to, you should never round any calculations in CS 307.
+Do not round any calculations.
 When submitting answers to numeric questions, copy-paste all digits reported by Python.
 Do not attempt to change the default number of digits that Python displays.
 If for some reason you feel that you have the correct answer, but it is not being accepted by the autograder due to a precision issue, please alert the course staff.
 Again, do not modify the number of digits that Python displays.

 When Python prints a number, it is often only showing you some of the precision that it has stored.